Continuous Monitoring and Statistical Approach to Ground Gas Risk Assessment at a Substation Site by Atkins

 To resolve the challenge, Atkins undertook a programme of innovative continuous gas and flow monitoring, to inform an unconventional detailed quantitative risk assessment (DQRA).

-Figure 2 presents the continuous gas monitoring results and gas screening values (GSV) calculated as per the modified Wilson and Card methodology for both the outdoor (borehole) and indoor (sub-slab) monitoring locations.
-The rating of characteristic situation (CS) based on the calculated continuous GSV for new developments demonstrated that at least 12 % of the monitoring period was CS2, which implies low risk but still requires gas protection measures .
+Continuous gas monitoring results and gas screening values (GSV) were calculated as per the modified Wilson and Card methodology for both the outdoor (borehole) and indoor (sub-slab) monitoring locations.
+The rating of characteristic situation (CS) based on the calculated continuous GSV for new developments demonstrated that at least 12 % of the monitoring period was CS2, which implies low risk but still requires gas protection measures.

-While the calculated GSVs (shown in Figure 4) are useful for initial screening of potential gas risks, GSVs do not assess quantitatively the risk posed by extreme events which are unlikely to occur in a given monitoring period.
-Under the acceptability of risk presented in CIRIA report , an event causing total loss of life is considered to be of little concern if it has an annual likelihood of less than 1 x 10-7 (one in 10 million years).
-Therefore, a robust detailed quantitative risk assessment was undertaken to assess the risk quantitively.
+While the calculated GSVs are useful for initial screening of potential gas risks, GSVs do not assess quantitatively the risk posed by extreme events which are unlikely to occur in a given monitoring period.

-The method used in this assessment varied from the method described in CIRIA report and includes backward modelling (to evaluate the gas flow required for ventilation failure) and the statistical approach of considering the PDFs for gas flow based on the latest guidance and Atkins’ extensive experience of undertaking gas risk assessments.
+The method used in this assessment was a variation on the above and used backward modelling (to evaluate the gas flow required for ventilation failure) and the statistical approach of considering the PDFs for gas flow based on the Ground Gas Handbook and Atkins’ extensive experience of undertaking gas risk assessments.

 The probability of failure to ventilate the building adequately was derived using a statistical approach made possible by the collection of continuous gas flow and methane concentration data collected from the sub-slab monitoring location at the receptor.
-Under this approach, a set of PDFs (such as exponential, normal, log normal, gamma, Weibull) were fitted to the methane flow rate (i.e. product of gas flow rate and methane concentration, which is equivalent to the continuous GSV in Figure 4).
+Under this approach, a set of PDFs were fitted to the methane flow rate.

-Comparing a set of five PDFs with a histogram and empirical density function of the observed data (as shown in Figure 6), the gamma distribution (with shape parameter 0.6 and rate parameter 1400) was identified as the best fit PDF.
+Comparing a set of five PDFs with a histogram and empirical density function of the observed data, the gamma distribution was identified as the best fit.

-Based on the best‑fitting (gamma) PDF, the probability of exceeding the critical flow rate of methane (0.1 l/hr) was calculated as 1.1 x 10-63 and the annual probability of a methane explosion event that would result in harm to human health was calculated as 2.7 x 10-63 (1 in 3.6 x 1062 years).
-According to the CIRIA guidance , this level of risk is of no concern.
+Based on the best‑fitting PDF, the probability of exceeding the critical flow rate of methane was calculated as 1.1 x 10 and the annual probability of a methane explosion event that would result in harm to human health was calculated as 2.7 x 10 (1 in 3.6 x 1062 years).
+According to the CIRIA C665, this level of risk is of no concern.

 The combination of using statistical and fault tree analysis approach and use of the innovative continuous gas monitoring technology conclusively demonstrated that there was not an unacceptable risk of methane explosion within the relay‑room building.
 Therefore, Atkins was able to recommend that the existing monitoring activities and other control measures including a gas alarm system could safely be discontinued at the site.

-Throughout the project, Atkins worked closely with National Grid Property to achieve a cost effective and technically robust solution to reduce the operational costs, disruption and administrative complexities involved in maintaining the gas alarm and monitoring system.
+Throughout the project, Atkins worked closely with the client to achieve a cost effective and technically robust solution to reduce the operational costs, disruption and administrative complexities involved in maintaining the gas alarm and monitoring system.
 Some specific benefits the project achieved were:

 The innovative technology in the Ambisense GasfluX™ (i.e. telemetry and real time monitoring) was utilised successfully to collect continuous gas and flow data within a short time frame for use in the DQRA;

-The outcome of the assessment demonstrated no requirement to undertake further costly remediation (estimated at up to £70,000);
+The outcome of the assessment demonstrated no requirement to undertake further costly remediation;

-There will be a saving on the operational and maintenance costs of a highly specialised gas alarm and emergency plan, estimated at £50,000 over next ten years;
+There will be a saving on the operational and maintenance costs of a highly specialised gas alarm and emergency plan;

 Increased confidence that site users and critical national infrastructure is not being put at risk; and